 After so many years of neglect, progress comes with a price tag.
 When fully implemented, MFN estimates that the legislation will add \$20-\$25 million to the annual budget for CCSP.
-Underspent reserves and a fortuitous influx of new federal CCDF funds will cover those costs for the foreseeable future.
+Underspent reserves and a fortuitous influx of new federal CCDF funds may cover those costs for the foreseeable future, although the vicissitudes of the U.S. economy and Maryland's own fiscal challenges always create uncertainty.